In riot-hit New Caledonia, French President Macron says priority is return to calm amid unrest

 Macron, who briefly spoke to reporters after his arrival at La Tontouta International Airport, about 50 kilometers (31 miles) from the New Caledonian capital of Noumea, said he viewed a return to calm as the top priority.

-“My wish here, along with that of my ministers and the government, is to be alongside the people and see a return to peace, calm and security as soon as possible,” he said.
+He said that his wish, along with that of his ministers and the government, was "to be alongside the people and see a return to peace, calm and security as soon as possible.”

 “We will discuss questions of economic reconstruction, support and rapid response, and the most delicate political questions, as we talk about the future of New Caledonia," he said.
 “By the end of the day, decisions will be taken and announcements will be made.”